FarmBot-Docs/farmbot-express/v1.1/assembly/plug-everything-in.md

 # Step 10: Plug FarmBot into the power source

-Before plugging the power supply into an outlet or an extension cord, please read the precaution below.

 {%
 include callout.html
 type="danger"
+title="Before plugging in..."
-title="Beware of electrical shock" content="Once you plug in the power supply, your system will be powered.
-Once powered, you cannot add, remove, or change any motor cables, peripheral cables, etc, or you risk frying the electronics and/or being electrically shocked.
+content="Once you plug in the power supply, your system will be powered.
+Once powered, you cannot add, remove, or change any motor cables, peripheral cables, etc, or you risk damaging the electronics and being electrically shocked.

-If you need to make any changes, you must first unplug the power supply from the wall.
-This will minimize the risk of electrical shock and the potential to permanently damage your electronics."
+If you need to make any changes, first unplug the power supply from the wall."
 %}

-If everything looks good, and you understand the precautions needed around powered electronics, go ahead and plug the [[power supply]] into a **GFCI protected outlet**.
+If everything looks good, and you understand the precautions needed around powered electronics, plug the [[power supply]] into a **GFCI protected outlet**.
 If an appropriate outlet is not close enough to plug in directly, use an extension cord of the appropriate length and the green [[power cord protector]].

 {% include gallery.html images="
 ![power supply power connection](_images/power_supply_power_connection.png)